 After years of standing up, FINA, the International Swimming Federation, voted to ban transgenders from participating in women’s swimming.

 4 WINDS USA (4 Winds Christian Athletics) is a worldwide sports ministry (4WindsUSA.com).
 Starting in world-class track and field ministries in 1981, Steve and Liz McConkey have worked through ten Olympics.
-From 1982 through 1992, Steve was a USA National Track and Field Club Coach with athletes ranking ninety-two times.
 In 2013, the ministry expanded to all sports.
 Steve graduated with honors from Western Kentucky University (Master of Public Health), Minnesota State University (BS-Community Health), and Webster High School (WI).
 They have lived in Bowling Green (Kentucky), Eugene (Oregon), Dallas-Fort Worth (Texas), Minneapolis-St. Paul (Minnesota), and Madison (Wisconsin).
 In recent years, the ministry has had many worldwide radio interviews and global articles, plus TV interviews.

 Leave a Comment